-- 29. Monitor Person that observes day-to-day operations of debris removal crews to ensure they are performing eligible work, meeting the Police Jury's expectations and contractual requirements and are in compliance with all applicable Federal, State and local regulations.
+- 29. Monitor Person that observes day-to-day operations of debris removal crews to ensure they are performing eligible work, meeting the Police Jury's expectations and contractual requirements and are compliant with all applicable federal, state, and local regulations.
 (May also be referred to as a Field Inspector.) - 30.
-National Response Framework (NRF) A plan developed to facilitate the delivery of all types of Federal assistance to States following a disaster.
-It outlines the planning assumptions, policies, concept of operations, organizational structures and specific assignments and agencies involved in Federal assistance to supplement State, tribal and local efforts. - 31.
-Outbuilding Any structure secondary to a house such as a barn, shed or outhouse separated from the main structure. - 32.
-Recycling The recovery or use of wastes as a raw material for making products of the same or different nature as the original product. - 33.
-Refrigerant Ozone depleting compound that must be removed from white goods or other refrigerant containing items prior to recycling or disposal. - 34.
-Regulated Waste Any waste that is regulated by the EPA, LDEQ or local rules/ordinance. - 35.
-Right of Entry As used by FEMA, the document by which a property owner confers to an eligible applicant or its Service Provider or the United States Army Corps of Engineers the right to enter onto private property for a specific purpose without committing trespass. - 36.
+Outbuilding Any structure secondary to a house such as a barn, shed or outhouse separated from the main structure. - 31.
+Recycling The recovery or use of wastes as a raw material for making products of the same or different nature as the original product. - 32.
+Refrigerant Ozone depleting compound that must be removed from white goods or other refrigerant containing items prior to recycling or disposal. - 33.
+Regulated Waste Any waste that is regulated by the EPA, LDEQ, or local rules/ordinance. - 34.
+Right of Entry As used by FEMA, the document by which a property owner confers to an eligible applicant or its Service Provider or the United States Army Corps of Engineers the right to enter onto private property for a specific purpose without committing trespass. - 35.
 Right-of-Way (ROW) The portions of land over which facilities such as highways, railroads or power lines are built.
-It includes land on both sides of the facility up to the private property line. - 37.
+It includes land on both sides of the facility up to the private property line. - 36.
 Scale/Weigh Station A scale used to weigh trucks as they enter and leave a landfill.
 The difference in weight determines the tonnage dumped and a tipping fee is charged accordingly.
-It also may be used to determine the quantity of debris picked up and hauled. - 38.
-Service Provider The party or parties contracting directly with the Police Jury to perform Work pursuant to this Agreement. - 39.
-Subservice Provider/Subcontractor Any person, firm, partnership, joint venture, company, corporation, or entity having a contractual agreement with the Debris Removal Service Provider or with any of its subservice providers at any tier to provide a part of the Work called for by this Agreement. - 40.
-Supplemental Agreement A written order to Service Provider signed by the Police Jury and accepted by Service Provider, effecting an addition, deletion or revision in the Work, or an adjustment in the Agreement Price or the Contract Time, issued after execution of this Agreement. - 41.
+It also may be used to determine the quantity of debris picked up and hauled. - 37.
+Service Provider The party or parties contracting directly with the Police Jury to perform work pursuant to this Agreement. - 38.
+Subservice Provider/Subcontractor Any person, firm, partnership, joint venture, company, corporation, or entity having a contractual agreement with the Debris Removal Service Provider or with any of its subservice providers at any tier to provide a part of the Work called for by this Agreement. - 39.
+Supplemental Agreement A written order to Service Provider signed by the Police Jury and accepted by Service Provider, effecting an addition, deletion or revision in the Work, or an adjustment in the Agreement Price or the Contract Time, issued after execution of this Agreement. - 40.
 Temporary Debris Management Site (TDMS) Site where collected debris is taken by the Police Jury and/or Service Provider(s) for staging and processing prior to final disposal.